 When to Arrive:

-Please plan your flight so that you arrive in High Point on Thursday, 10 January 2019.
+Please plan your flight so that you arrive in High Point on Wednesday, 08 January 2020.
 This will give you a chance to stay overnight in a local hotel and recover from jetlag before moving in on campus (more info below).
 As orientation begins early on 09 Janaury, you’ll likely not be able to arrive and start the required orientation events on 09 January.

 How to Route Your Flight(s):